Thank you for the opportunity to capture your baby’s birth day. I have no doubt it will be a beautiful, love-filled day with many amazing moments.

 My hope is that this guide will prepare you for what it’s like to have a birth photographer in your birth space and give you the tools to best plan for what will certainly be a memorable day.

 When should I contact you?

 Please send me a text when you feel like labor is beginning.
 This allows me to think about the next few days with your birth in mind.
 I won’t get in my car, but I will make sure that my bag is packed and ready by the door.

-Once contractions have intensified and you’ve decided it’s time to call your midwife or head to the hospital, please send me a message or give me a call.
+Once contractions have intensified and you’ve decided it’s time to call your midwife or head to the hospital, please send me a message or give me a call (612-991-6367).
 My goal is to arrive when you are in active labor.
 This ensures that my presence won’t distract you or prevent your labor from advancing.
 If you aren’t sure if you’re in active labor, your care provider will be the best gauge.
-Below are a few rough guides that can hint at active labor (but remember, active labor looks different for each woman!)
+Below are a few rough guides that can hint at active labor (but remember, active labor looks different for each person!)

 Contractions are 3-4 minutes apart, for one hour

 Contractions are too intense to walk or talk through

 Remember, I need at least one hour's notice.
 Please don’t hesitate to contact me once you feel like active labor has begun.